Featured Image of low back surgery.

 (SOURCE: UPMC Health Plan Policy and Procedure Manual, October 2011: Surgical Management of Low Back Pain)

 We can see from the few studies above that surgery is not the “cure-all” it is made out to be.
-Conservative care is safer and involves far fewer side-effects, less medications, less opiods.
+Conservative care is safer and involves far fewer side-effects, less medications, less opioids.
 Additionally, in most cases it’s more effective and cheaper than surgical intervention for low back pain and sciatic pain.

 Be Well!